djorlando24/pyLabDataLogger/Hardware.md

     udevadm control --reload-rules

 Then unplug and replug the device.

+# Center 310 Hygrometer
+*Center 310* hygrometer support via RS-232 is now built-in, there are some test utilities in thirdParty/C310 if you experience problems.

 # Can you add support for my device?
 I can't test and add support for hardware unless I actually have the equipment in my hands to test it, and the time to do so.